kvanbortel/swen-261-team-project/docs/DesignDoc.md

 ![The Tiers & Layers of the Architecture](6f-architecture-tiers-and-layers.png)

-The web application, is built using the Model–View–ViewModel (MVVM) architecture pattern.
+The web application is built using the Model–View–ViewModel (MVVM) architecture pattern.

 The Model stores the application data objects including any functionality to provide persistance.